Making fair and sustainable use of biodiversity

 Overall term: 2014 to 2019

 Although Central America accounts for only around 0.5 per cent of the world’s total land mass, the region is home to more than seven per cent of the world’s biodiversity.
 These natural resources are severely threatened by climate change and rapid population growth.
 Launched in 1992, the United Nations Convention on Biological Diversity (CBD) aims to secure access to genetic resources while ensuring the balanced and equitable sharing of any benefits derived from their use (access and benefit-sharing, ABS).
 In 2010, the majority of the signatories to the CBD approved an international environmental agreement to this end, the Nagoya Protocol.
-The Protocol attempts to balance the interests of the countries of origin of the genetic resources – usually developing countries or emerging economies – with those that use the genetic resources – mostly industrialised countries.
-It came into force in October 2014 and has now been ratified by a total of 100 states, including Germany.
+This Protocol attempts to balance the interests of the countries of origin of the genetic resources – usually developing countries or emerging economies – with those that use the genetic resources – mostly industrialised countries.
+It came into force in October 2014 and has since been ratified by a total of 117 states (as of 30 March 2019; source: CBD), including Germany in 2016.

 The Protocol also takes into account the traditional knowledge that indigenous and local communities usually have and that plays a particularly important role in the region.
 It is often women who hold this traditional knowledge.
 In order to implement ABS and the Nagoya Protocol effectively and efficiently, conditions need to be established, and uncertainties regarding opportunities and risks need to be clarified.